Programs on Food from New Plant Varieties

 Better understand genetically engineered foods (GMOs)

-For additional information, plant developers should visit New Plant Variety Regulatory Information.
+For more information, including labeling requirements and FDA guidance, plant developers should visit New Plant Variety Regulatory Information.

 Plant Biotechnology Consultation Program

-The FDA created the Plant Biotechnology Consultation Program in the 1990’s to cooperatively work with developers of new plant varieties to help them ensure foods made from their new varieties are safe and lawful prior to marketing.
+The FDA has been operating the Plant Biotechnology Consultation Program since the 1990’s to cooperatively work with developers of new plant varieties to help them ensure foods made from their new varieties are safe and lawful prior to marketing.
 The agency issued guidance to industry on consultation procedures under FDA's Statement of Policy for Foods Derived from New Plant Varieties.

 Although the consultation program is voluntary, developers of new plant varieties routinely participate in this program before bringing food from a new genetically engineered plant to market.
 The FDA completed its first plant biotechnology consultation in 1994.
 This program is also open to foods from genome edited plant varieties or any other plant varieties for which the developer would like to voluntarily consult the FDA.
 In February 2019, FDA completed its first consultation on a genome edited plant variety- a soybean variety modified to have increased levels of a fatty acid called oleic acid.